 - Create a summary report.
 Once you’ve gathered the group’s responses, you should remove irrelevant information and consolidate the results.
 Circulate the report back to the group to contemplate their peers’ ideas before the next round of questioning.

 - Ask more questions, summarize the results, and repeat.
 Cycle through as many rounds of questionnaires and surveys as you need until a consensus emerges.
 In between, continue to create anonymized reports to share back with the structured group to use in their considerations.

 - Reach consensus and find the way forward.
 Once your group of experts reaches an agreement, you should analyze the results and create plans to address future risks and opportunities accordingly.

 The Delphi Technique isn’t an exact science — it’s a process.
 You might need only two rounds of questionnaires to reach a consensus for more minor problems but upwards of 10 rounds for more complex ones.
 Regardless, keep the desired goal in mind: achieving agreement based upon expert viewpoints and guidance.

-How is the Delphi Technique used in project management?
+Delphi Technique in project management

 Sure, reaching consensus is essential in projects, but where exactly do we see the Delphi Technique used in project management?
 The method is commonly used for both scope management and risk management.